 Wat Phra Ngam is known as the "temple of magnificent Buddha images," a site where a number of significant historical artifacts were excavated.
 Finds included sandstone Buddha images, the Sema Dhama Chakra (a Buddhist Wheel of Virtue that marked the boundaries of the temple and sacred areas), statues of crouching deer, and both bronze and earthen Buddha images.

 The temple was built during the reign of King Rama V, in the late 1800s.
 Many of the relics and artifacts excavated here are on display at the National Museum in Bangkok.

 East and West meet here, where guests can enjoy the many Italian-style gardens in a uniquely Thai setting and relax after visiting some of the ancient sites of Nakhon Pathom.

 This massive green space of 55 acres is home to beautiful floral displays, as well as a handicraft market, a mini floating market, and an outdoor food court offering Thai specialties and snacks.
-There are also cultural shows and ceremonies, including traditional Thai folk dancing and muay Thai displays.
-Elephant shows and rides are also offered here—something to keep in mind if you don't approve of elephants in captivity.
+Things to do here include attending cultural shows and ceremonies, such as traditional Thai folk dancing and muay Thai displays.
+Elephant shows and rides are also offered here–something to keep in mind if you don't approve of elephants in captivity.